awsdocs/aws-transfer-user-guide/doc_source/key-management.md

       "DateImported": 1621969331.072 } ],
    ```

 1. Next, import a new SSH key for your user\.
 At the prompt, enter the following command\.
-To use this command, replace `serverID` with the server ID for your Transfer Family server, replace `username` with your user name, and replace `public-key` with the fingerprint of your new public key\.
+To use this command, replace `serverID` with the server ID for your Transfer Family server, replace `username` with your username, and replace `public-key` with the fingerprint of your new public key\.

    ```
    aws transfer import-ssh-public-key --server-id='serverID' --user-name='username'